transloadit/uppy/website/src/docs/aws-s3-multipart.md

 A function that returns the minimum chunk size to use when uploading the given file.

 The S3 Multipart plugin uploads files in chunks.
-Each chunk requires a signing request ([`prepareUploadPart()`](#prepareUploadPart-file-partData)).
+Chunks are sent in batches to have presigned URLs generated via ([`prepareUploadParts()`](#prepareUploadParts-file-partData)).
 To reduce the amount of requests for large files, you can choose a larger chunk size, at the cost of having to re-upload more data if one chunk fails to upload.

 S3 requires a minimum chunk size of 5MB, and supports at most 10,000 chunks per multipart upload.
 If `getChunkSize()` returns a size that's too small, Uppy will increase it to S3's minimum requirements.